Friday, October 25, 2024

 Way back in 1993 Peter Steiner came up with an iconic cartoon for The New Yorker (at left) that suggested (and not for the last time) that not every Internet "expert" was what they seemed to be.
 And now there's 'Legal Twitter.'
 I don't mean to suggest that any particular account is flea-bitten... but one can sometimes get suspicious.

 Lately about a gazillion Tweets have been posted about the September 26 oral arguments in the case of People of the State of NY v.
 Trump, No. 2023-04925.
-That's a link to the video oral argument in the preceding sentence; the YouTube video of the argument is at the end of this post.
+That's a link to the video of the oral argument in the preceding sentence; the YouTube video of the argument is at the end of this post.

 Um.